Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-June 23, 2022
+June 25, 2022
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-131:
+New in this latest version release-132:

 1.)
-Improvements to the PQS flicker fix.
+The Kopernicus widget now only appears in the spacecenter to reduce toolbar clutter.

 2.)
-Removed the JNSQ-specific workarounds (they have a official release fixing the issue).
-Please ensure you grab their fix from the thread if playing JNSQ. https://forum.kerbalspaceprogram.com/index.php?/topic/184880-1121-jnsq-0100-23-sept-2021/&do=findComment&comment=4148035
+We now include a small .cfg file attatched to each release to work around potential terrain color issues with old mods (like JNSQ in particular).
+Download if needed, and place anywhere in gamedata.
+It is called "ColorFix.cfg"

 3.)
-Prevented the experimental "disableCollider" fix from automatically turning on in some situations.
+Removed some debug spam from the internal Kopernicus shadow manager in an effort to combat balooning logfile sizes.

 Known Bugs: